22 Great LinkedIn Alternatives For All Of Your Business Networking Needs

 Not to mention, there are so many people on the platform that there is lots of competition if you want to be noticed.

 As with most social media sites, you also run into the issue where users will send automated messages or replies.
-This can be frustrating and muddy the waters of connecting with other professionals.
+This can be frustrating and muddy the waters of connecting with other like minded professionals.

 Is LinkedIn still relevant?